+\$12,105,000

-WASHINGTON COUNTY, MARYLAND (County Commissioners of Washington County) General Obligation Bonds Consisting of:
+WASHINGTON COUNTY, MARYLAND

+(County Commissioners of Washington County)

-\$15,335,000 Public Improvement Bonds of 2020 \$9,505,000 REFUNDING BONDS OF 2020 at the offices of the County, 100 West Washington Street, Room 3100, Hagerstown, Maryland 21740.
-Bids for the Public Improvement Bonds will be received until 10:45 a.m. prevailing Eastern time, and bids for the Refunding Bonds will be received until 11:00 a.m. prevailing Eastern time.
-Each series of the Bonds will be dated the date of its delivery, will bear interest payable semi-annually on the first days of January and July, commencing on January 1, 2021, until maturity or, to the extent applicable, prior redemption in whole, and will be issuable in denominations of \$5,000 each or multiples thereof.
-Principal of each series of the Bonds will be payable on July 1 of the years determined in connection with the sale of such series of the Bonds, unless redeemed in whole prior to final maturity, to the extent subject to redemption.
-Each series of the Bonds will be issued in book-entry form only.
+Public Improvement Bonds of 2021

+NOTICE IS HEREBY GIVEN that County Commissioners of Washington County (the "County") will receive electronic bids only via BiDCOMP/Parity®/www.i-dealprospectus.com for the purchase of the above-referenced general obligation bonds (the "Bonds") on until 11:00 a.m. prevailing Eastern time.
+The Bonds will be dated the date of their delivery, will bear interest payable semi-annually on the first days of January and July, commencing on January 1, 2022, until maturity or, to the extent applicable, prior redemption in whole, and will be issuable in denominations of \$5,000 each or multiples thereof.
+Principal of the Bonds will be payable on July 1 in each year determined in connection with the sale of the Bonds, unless redeemed in whole prior to final maturity.
+The Bonds will be issued in book-entry only form.